WebToolsCAE/dqs/README.md

 # **DQS – DO Query String**

 **DQS (DO Query String)** is a compact procedural data structure for generating and modifying canvas elements.
 It provides an expressive format for automated map manipulation, supporting creation, editing, deletion, layout, and styling.
+It's used by [Pathmind](https://pathmind.app) to generate and import map files.

 ## **Syntax Overview**